 When Is the Best Time

 You are not in a rush during these tours.
-You get all time needed for this unique adventure.
+You get all the time needed for this unique exploration.

 If you wish to know more about the weather and climate in this area, check out my Ultimate Antelope Guide.

 June-August is the monsoon season in the desert, and that’s the time for the best clouds and shots.
 However, if you plan to hike in the summer, go early to avoid the midday heat!
 Midday is the best time for the rest of the year because of the light insight into the canyons, especially in the Fire Canyon.

 Trail Description and Slot Canyon Highlights

 This tour takes roughly three-plus hours, depending on how much time you spend inside the canyon.
 We took many pictures and returned to our vehicle after 3 1/2 hours.
 Our tour guide took the truck to the trailhead into the massive Wind Pebble Canyon.
 In this canyon are several slot canyons and a mostly dry waterfall.
 The Navajos, the landowners, prepared a track with ladders to make this canyon accessible.

 Difficulty: Moderate - With a fear of heights, it may be challenging